Neptune Blog

 Time complexity

-Depending on the use case, the decision of choosing a model can be primarily focused on the time complexity.
-For example, for a real-time solution, it’s best to avoid the K-NN classifier since it calculates the distance of new data points from the training points at the time of prediction which makes it a slow algorithm.
+Depending on the use case, the decision to choose a model can be primarily focused on the time complexity.
+For example, for a real-time solution, it’s best to avoid the KNN classifier since it calculates the distance of new data points from the training points at the time of prediction which makes it slow.
 However, for solutions that require batch processing, a slow predictor is not a big issue.

-Note that the time complexities might differ during training and testing phases given the chosen model.
+Note that the time complexities might differ during the training and testing phases given the chosen model.
 For example, a decision tree has to estimate the decision points during training, whereas during prediction the model has to simply apply the conditions already available at the pre-decided decision points.
-So, if the solution requires frequent retraining like in a time series solution, choosing a model that has speed during both training and testing will be the way to go.
+So, if the solution requires frequent retraining (e.g. in a time series solution), choosing a model that has speed during both training and testing will be the way to go.

 Space complexity